cvadClaudiu/caesar_cipher/README.md

 # caesar_cipher
-a cpp code to incrypt/decrypt a text using the caesar cipher
+An app to encrypt/decrypt a text using the caesar cipher The lone cpp file is the caesar cipher implementation The folder contains a caesar cipher application with a visual interface, and its VS solution